Bilim Müzesi (Tram İzmir)

 Bilim Müzesi is a light-rail station on the Karşıyaka Tram line of the Tram İzmir network.
 The station consists of an island platform serving two tracks.
 Bilim Müzesi is located on Caher Dudayev Boulevard in west Karşıyaka near the Karşıyaka Museum of Science, from which the station is named.
 The station was opened on 11 April 2017, along with the entire tram line.

+There is no transfer from the station.